laksh-bhat/mlstorm/README.md

       storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.EnsembleClustererTopology /damsl/projects/bpti_db/features 4 1000 5 1

-    The arguments to the topology is described below
+    The arguments to the topology are described below

      1. `directory - The folder containing containing feature vectors` (We use BPTI dataset for our experiments.
 The spout  implementation - spout.mddb.MddbFeatureExtractorSpout - is responsible to feed the topology with the feature vectors.
-Look at res/features_o.txt for an example dataset.
+Look at `res/features_o.txt` for an example dataset.
 If you want access to the bpti dataset, contact lbhat1@jhu.edu or yanif@jhu.edu)
      2. `no of workers - total no. of nodes to run the topology on.`
      3. `window-size - The total number of training examples in the sliding window`
-     4. `k - the number of clusters`
+     4. `k - the number of clusters`.
+This `k` is consistent across all the partitions including the meta-classifier/clusterer.
+This is a critical requirement for consensus clustering to be successful.
      5. `parallelism - the number of threads per bolt `